 Learning & Teaching

 Learning and teaching strategies include traditional lecture-based teaching sessions complemented by tutorials and practical sessions.
 Students also have access to ‘drop-in’ lunchtime workshop sessions in Biochemistry and Physiology.
 The curriculum is supported and informed by the research activities of academic staff.
+The personal tutorial system encourages students to continue to develop their interpersonal and reflective skills throughout their studies.

 Students are assessed using a mixture of assessment method: some modules employ written assignments such as essays and literature reviews, others involve examinations, practical reports, presentations, case studies and (in the final year) an important component is the completion of a scientific research project and poster.